Covert emotional abuse: 20 signs and how to recover

 • If you think you’re experiencing covert emotional abuse, remember that it’s not your fault.
 Prioritize your safety, engage in self-care, set boundaries, nurture your support system, and consider seeking professional help to strengthen your mental health.

-By learning to spot the signs of covert emotional abuse, you’ll know when it might be time to ask for help.
+Learning to recognize the signs of covert emotional abuse can help you know when to reach out for support.

 What is covert abuse?